Connect with us

 Rdsmith4, CC BY-SA 2.5 , via Wikimedia Commons

-ANNAPOLIS, Md. — On October 12, the United States Naval Academy announced that authorities had located Midshipman Second Class Kyle Philbert James, 20, deceased near the campus after he went missing.
-James, a junior from Whippany, New Jersey, had failed to attend classes on October 9, prompting academy officials to notify his family later that day.
+ANNAPOLIS, Md. — On October 12, the United States Naval Academy announced that authorities found Midshipman Second Class Kyle Philbert James, 20, deceased near campus after he went missing.
+James, a junior from Whippany, New Jersey, did not attend classes on October 9, which prompted academy officials to notify his family later that day.

 midshipman kyle philbert james

-Local reports described James’ absence as peculiar.
-The Naval Academy alerted his family the next day that someone had discovered his remains near campus.
-However, the academy has not released specific details about the location or condition in which they found him.
+Local reports described James’ absence as unusual.
+The Naval Academy alerted his family the next day after someone discovered his remains near campus.
+However, officials have not released details about the location or the condition in which they found him.

-“The circumstances surrounding his death are currently under investigation,” the academy stated.
-Officials have yet to name the agency conducting the inquiry.
+“The circumstances surrounding his death are currently under investigation,” the academy said.
+Officials have not identified the agency leading the inquiry.

 Grief Support

-In response to the loss, the academy activated support services through the Midshipman Development Center, Chaplain’s Center, and Chain of Command.
+In response to the loss, the academy activated support services through the Midshipman Development Center, the Chaplain’s Center, and the Chain of Command.
 These resources remain available to midshipmen, faculty, and staff.

 Unheard Voices, an award-winning, family-operated online news magazine, began in 2004 as a community newsletter serving Neptune, Asbury Park, and Long Branch, N.J.
 Over time, it grew into a nationally recognized Black-owned media outlet.
 The publication remains one of the few dedicated to covering social justice issues.
 Its honors include the NAACP Unsung Hero Award and multiple media innovator awards for excellence in social justice reporting and communications.